 Bees, wasps, and hornets play important roles in pollinating the fruits, grains, and vegetables we consume.
 When they’re out in nature or in our backyards buzzing around, they aren’t posing any serious threats.
 However, if a nest starts to form anywhere humans may frequent, action needs to be taken before a potentially dangerous situation occurs!
 Few pest infestations are more frightening than a wasp or hornet invasion, which can get out of hand quickly and are especially dangerous for those allergic to these stinging insects.
-For these reasons and more, it’s important to know when to call Connor’s Termite and Pest Control, your local hornet and wasp exterminator.
+For these reasons and more, it’s important to know when to call Ehrlich Pest Control, formerly Connor’s, your local hornet and wasp exterminator.

 Identifying hornet and wasp infestations

 It can be hard to know what you’re dealing with when you catch sight of a nest.
 Most people clump different bee species and wasps into the same category due to their similar attributes, which negates the fact that wasps are much more of a threat.
 Species of wasps and hornets build nests that look slightly different from one another: